Zimbabwe Court Rejects Appeal by Opposition Lawmakers

-A court in Zimbabwe has rejected the appeal by 14 opposition lawmakers who claimed that an impostor posing as a party official had them disqualified by parliament.
-By-elections are scheduled to take place on 7 December to replace the disqualified lawmakers, potentially giving the ruling Zanu-PF party the majority needed to amend the constitution.
+A court in Zimbabwe has rejected the appeal of 14 opposition lawmakers who claimed that an impostor posing as a party official had them disqualified by parliament.
+The ruling ZANU-PF party could gain a two-thirds majority in the upcoming by-elections, which would allow them to amend the constitution.
+The opposition leader criticized the decision, stating that it highlights the compromised state of the judiciary.

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.